-Chris Thornhill proposes that the sociological critique of natural law, though foundational for sociology as a discipline, has paradoxically adopted an approach to natural law that is non-sociological as it naively accepts the antinomy between natural and positive law.
+In his article Natural law, state formation and the foundations of social theory, Chris Thornhill proposes that the sociological critique of natural law, though foundational for sociology as a discipline, has paradoxically adopted an approach to natural law that is non-sociological as it naively accepts the antinomy between natural and positive law.
 Thornhill directs us toward consideration of the social function of conceptual norms and in particular the role of natural law in the historical construction of European states and societies.
 He calls on sociology to comprehend natural law principles sociologically by treating them not as abstracted norms against which sociology defines its methodological structure, but rather as intrinsic parts of the social and historical reality we call modernity.
 His article offers an account of natural law that seeks to overcome the antinomy between natural and positive law and to think sociologically about the institutional functioning of natural law.
 His proposal is that the dichotomy between natural law and positive law is, functionally, without sociological reality.
 Thornhill focuses on the functionality of natural law and its relations to positive law for European state formation.
 In his view, the Kantian conception of natural law as a formal deduction from practical reason – one which recognized the rights of all members of society as equally protected under law, attached to all persons qua persons, and stripped of all local and status residues – came to act as the source for the reconstruction of state power.
 If traditional natural law theories allowed the states of early European society to establish their autonomous power, the advent of universal subjective rights permitted states radically to extend their positive forms of power.
 Thornhill observes that this reconstruction renders precarious the supposed dichotomy between the rights theories of the Enlightenment and the more positivistic orientation of sociological inquiry.
 This is because the positivising functions of rights become visible partly in the capacity of states to represent universal rights as the source of their own public power and thus to exercise power at a heightened level of abstraction; and partly in the capacity of states to control the terms of inclusion in such a way as to ensure that natural persons possessing rights were not required or even able to enter the political system in any meaningful manner.
 Thornhill contends that the formal type of natural law that evolved in the Enlightenment enabled the state to authenticate its power as inclusively legitimated power and to detach it from all other spheres of society, such family and the economy, and from all external actors, most saliently the Church.
 If early sociology formed itself through a positivistic reaction against the natural right theories of the Enlightenment, Thornhill argues that this view rested on a series of reductive assumptions that neglected the internal relation of natural rights to historical processes of political abstraction and legal positivisation.